 I worried, when I started, that I might mislead new cyclists into under-estimating the dangers of theft and spending less on locks.
 But I decided that this would probably counterbalance those deciding not to get a bike because it would inevitably get stolen.

-Further thoughts are: register your bike https://www.bikeregister.com.
-There is also this reporting form https://www.southwark.gov.uk/street-care/abandoned-cycles and the re-cycled bikes are passed onto the Bike Project https://thebikeproject.co.uk which is about as good a return on your good deed as I can imagine.
+Further thoughts are: register your bike.
+Southwark Council also has this reporting form if the above doesn’t work.
+Some re-cycled bikes are passed onto The Bike Project which is about as good a return on your good deed as I can imagine, and if you have a bike you’d like to donate, consider Community Cycle Works where it will also find a second life with someone who needs it.